Some of the most common injuries sustained in car accidents are injuries to the arm and elbow, injuries that can be permanent.

 Broken arms are one of the most common injuries caused by car accidents.
 A broken arm from a car accident is usually caused by direct trauma, either from hitting the arm on the door or dashboard when impact occurs or from an airbag.
 A sudden impact to the vehicle can also cause direct contact with the arm especially in situations such as T-bone accidents or side-impact accidents.
 If an arm injury results from a car accident, it can cause the arm to be crushed, causing multiple fractures of the arm.

-Vulnerability of the Arms
+The vulnerability of the Arms

 Despite all of the safety features available in cars, including shoulder belts and seat belts, severe and even permanent arm injuries can occur in a crash.
-Arms and elbows are always exposed while driving, so the chances of sustaining an injury to these areas is high.
+Arms and elbows are always exposed while driving, so the chances of sustaining an injury to these areas are high.
 Any frontal or side crash that forces the driver to brace for the impact or causes any debris to hit the arms can lead to arm injuries.
 Bone fractures are the most common arm injuries suffered in a car accident.
 A broken or fractured arm means that one or more of the bones have been cracked.
 Some car accidents, particularly side impact collisions, can cause multiple fractures in the arm and elbow.

 Arm Injuries Caused by Car Accidents: